700 Children's® – A Blog by Pediatric Experts

 Child with seasonal affective disorder staring out a window

-At this time of the year, it feels like winter will drag on forever and spring will never get here.
-The gray skies outside can give us a case of the winter blues and make us feel sluggish or sad.
-However, your child’s seasonal slump may be a more serious problem.
+During the colder months, it sometimes feels like winter will be here forever and spring will never arrive.
+The gray skies can give us a case of winter blues making us feel sluggish, sad, tired and unmotivated.
+For some children, these seasonal changes may be linked to a type of depression called seasonal affective disorder (SAD).

 A child with SAD may: